SbDupeCheck/DupeChecker/README.md

 # DupeChecker
 A simple but useful Hypixel Skyblock mod for forge 1.8.9 that checks NBT data for duped items.
 If duped items appear, it will darken the background of the item.
 # Installation
-If you need info to install the mod I'd suggest reading the ''READ ME.txt'' file not the .md file
+If you need info to install the mod or the config I'd suggest reading the ''READ ME.txt'' file not the .md file
 # Pros
 Lots of people have gotten wiped, but with this mod, you can prevent that.
 You can check if any item you have is duped or not.
 This uses Hypixel's API to see if it has matching NBT-Data with any other item(s).
 Also, our use of Hypixel's API is more advanced than Skytils.
 This means that it has higher dupe-detecting quality, and can detect some items that Skytils cant.
 # Cons